abajwa-hw/security-workshops/Setup-ranger-23.md

   - Advanced ranger-hdfs-audit:
     - Audit to DB: Check
     - Audit to HDFS: Check
+    - In the value of xasecure.audit.destination.hdfs.dir, replace "NAMENODE_HOSTNAME" with FQDN of namenode
   - Advanced ranger-hdfs-plugin-properties:
     - Enable Ranger for HDFS: Check
     - Ranger repository config user: rangeradmin *(this is the Kerberos user we created earlier in this guide)*